 Background and activities

-I am a PhD candidate at the Department of Materials Science and Engineering working in the research group Inorganic Materials and Ceramics.
+I am a PhD student at the Department of Materials Science and Engineering working in the FACET group.

 I have a Master's degree within Material Science and Engineering with a specialization in Materials for Energy Technology.
 The title of my Master thesis was “Development of polymer-nanoparticle composite with high refractive index”.

 Now I am working on understanding the nucleation and growth of piezo- and ferroelectric materials under hydrothermal conditions.
 Especially important is how the growth and self-assembly of nanoparticles can be controlled to produce nanorods and hierarchical nanostructures.
-For this purpose, I am using synchrotron facilities to investigate the reaction in situ with X-ray diffraction.
+For this purpose, I am using synchrotron facilities to investigate the reaction in situ with X-ray diffraction (see more at Materials Design through Green Chemistry).

 Scientific, academic and artistic work